-NSG 354 Nursing Process Applications for ABSN I
+NSG 354 Nursing Process Applications for ABSN I CREDITS: 3

-This course develops knowledge, skills, and attitudes needed to provide quality patient-centered care.
+Students develop knowledge, skills, and attitudes needed to provide quality patientcentered care.
 Concepts of health, illness, and disease management are integrated.
 In the role of provider of care, the student applies the nursing process to clients with selected alterations in adaptive and regulatory mechanisms.